joshbranham/jenkins-pipeline-validator/README.md

 Validate Jenkins pipelines easily in CI or locally

 ## About
 When developing Jenkins pipelines, it is often helpful to validate that pipeline as you go.
 This currently requires using an up and running Jenkins instance, but what if you don't have access to one?

 By using the included `Dockerfile` and shell wrapper (only requiring `curl`) you can validate your Jenkins pipelines.

+If a pipeline is valid, the script will exit cleanly.
+If the pipeline is _invalid_, it will return a non-zero exit code.
+This is useful for running in CI.

 ## Usage